 What is Cyber Security?

 Rapid technological developments have provided vast areas of new opportunity and potential sources of efficiency for organisations of all sizes.
-These new technologies we all rely upon, however, have also brought with them unprecedented threats.
+These new technologies which we all rely upon have, however, also brought with them unprecedented threats.

 On this page:

-Cyber crime - Individuals working alone, or in organised groups, intent on extracting money, data or causing disruption.
-This can take many forms including the acquisition of credit/debit card data, intellectual property and impairing the operations of a web site or service.
+Cyber crime: Individuals working alone, or in organised groups, intent on extracting money, data or causing disruption.
+This can take many forms, including the acquisition of credit/debit card data and intellectual property, and impairing the operations of a web site or service.

-Cyber war - A nation state conducting sabotage and espionage against another nation to cause disruption or to extract data.
+Cyber war: A nation state conducting sabotage and espionage against another nation in order to cause disruption or to extract data.
 This could involve the use of Advanced Persistent Threats (APTs).

 Cyber security for organisations

 Cyber security should be proportional to the risks faced by each organisation, and cyber security measures should be based upon the outcomes of a risk assessment.

 It is unlikely that most organisations would face the threat of cyber war and cyber terror.
 Organisations that would have to consider measures against cyber war or cyber terror will include governments, those within the critical national infrastructure and very high-profile institutions.